Postcode area: NR8.

 Families wanting good schools and green spaces, commuters needing fast A47 access, cyclists who love the Marriott’s Way, first-time buyers looking at Queen’s Hills new builds, and anyone seeking village character close to the city.

-Those wanting a bustling high street with independent shops and cafés, buyers seeking period city-centre living, or anyone who dislikes suburban car-dependent layouts.
+Those wanting a busy high street with independent shops and cafés, buyers seeking period city-centre living, or anyone who dislikes suburban car-dependent layouts.
 Dereham Road traffic can test patience during rush hour.

 What’s Good